LexiFi/menhir/test/dynamic/README.md

   always succeeds.)

 * The subdirectory `houblix` contains a parser for a complex ML-like language.
-  The parser is compiled using the code back-end, and its output is compared against a reference.
+  The parser is compiled using multiple back-ends, and its output is compared against a reference.
 Both pretty printed outputs and s-expression outputs are compared.
 The s-expression output offers the advantage of comparing the complete AST, positions included.